ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 == Changelog ==
 = 4.0.0 =
 * Adds Integration to Woocommerce and BuddyPress
-* launches a new interface for MyVideoRoom video chats.
+* launches a new interface for MyVideoRoom video chats
+* Much improved backend admin pages for plugin
+* Integrates personal video room into the main plugin
+* Simplified user interface for backend

 = 3.0.0 =
 * Adds site video, and customisable rooms.